 “Geneva is well-positioned to deliver a high-quality telemedicine response to this critical care need.
 This initiative has the unique advantage of bringing active-duty military medical expertise to lead this effort with a team in place who has already been working collaboratively on multiple telemedicine projects to advance military medicine,” said Elise W. Huszar, President and CEO of The Geneva Foundation.

 The team will implement a standards-based Internet of Things (IoT) architecture such as integrated clinical environment and a cloud-based framework to make the system scalable and flexible, allowing clinical guidelines and instructions available at the clinical team’s fingertips ensuring real-time validated dissemination of information.

-The collected and aggregated standardized data is readily available for real time analysis and dashboards aiding in emergency management during the crisis, and provides information for retrospective analysis, quality assurance and training to improve care during future events.
+The collected and aggregated standardized data is readily available for real-time analysis and dashboards aiding in emergency management during the crisis and provides information for retrospective analysis, quality assurance, and training to improve care during future events.

-The Geneva team will initially configure, test, and demonstrate a proof of concept of integration from bedside to the cloud.
+The Geneva team will initially configure, test, and demonstrate a proof of concept of integration from the bedside to the cloud.
 The government will then select a subset of teams to rapidly deploy, enhance, and improve their solutions, aiming to have full development and integration within 6-18 months.

 About The Geneva Foundation

 The Geneva Foundation is a 501(c)3 non-profit organization that advances military medicine through innovative scientific research, exceptional program management, and a dedication to U.S. service members and veterans, their families, and the global community.
-Geneva is proud to have over 25 years of experience in delivering full spectrum scientific, technical, and program management expertise in the areas of federal grants, federal contracts, industry sponsored clinical trials, and educational services. http://www.genevaUSA.org
+Geneva is proud to have over 25 years of experience in delivering full-spectrum scientific, technical, and program management expertise in the areas of federal grants, federal contracts, industry-sponsored clinical trials, and educational services. http://www.genevaUSA.org